zhaoshijie1248/CryptoGPT-Crypto-Twitter-Sentiment-Analysis/README.md

 ![](screenshot.png)
 Welcome to CryptoGPT!

-This project combines Streamlit, ChatGPT, and LangChain to analyze the sentiment of tweets related to cryptocurrencies.
-By utilizing Streamlit, it'll create a user-friendly interface that allows us to interact with sentiment analysis application effortlessly.
+This project aims to provide a user-friendly web application to analyze the sentiment of posts from crypto-related Key Opinion Leaders (KOLs), helping users make informed decisions effectively.
+Leveraging prompt engineering, I created prompt templates for ChatGPT and utilized the LangChain API to automatically compute sentiment score.
+The application visualizes the data and trend line charts using Streamlit, offering an intuitive interface for easy interaction with the sentiment analysis tool.
+This ensures a seamless and effortless user experience, enabling users to engage with the sentiment analysis application efficiently.

 ## Project Setup